Need a contract for your business? Wondering if you can get paid for work done without a contract? Are oral agreements enforceable?

 A contract found to violate public policy is voidable.
 Examples include where the contract is about illegal goods or activities or prohibiting significant rights of a person, such as taking medical leave from work or joining a union.

-If you provided work or services without a valid or enforceable contract—and the other party is neglecting to pay you—there are still some legal options available to get paid.
+If you provided work or services without a valid or enforceable contract—and the other party is neglecting to pay you—there are still some legal options that may be available to help you get paid.

 Quantum meruit (“QM”) is a legal cause of action seeking to recover compensation for work or services provided where no price has been agreed upon.
 QM is used when the person who provided the work or service should be paid, so the amount owed is measured by the value of the service or work performed.
 A successful QM claim will demonstrate: